lhiwaya/OPCC-ScR/README.md

 # OPCC-ScR
-OPCC Scoping Review - Documentation and Replication Package
+OPCC Scoping Review - Replication Package

 In this repository you can find the main files for the replication of the scoping review on Organisational Privacy Culture and Climate (OPCC).